tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
 My name is Tigran, and I'm a senior software engineer at [Buffer](https://buffer.com).
 I'm interested in programming, writing, and education.
-I often think that I should have become a writer, but I think programming and writing have so much in common that I don't have to regret my choice.
-These days I make things for developers and write about my learnings.
+I often think that I should have become a writer, but programming and writing have so much in common that I don't regret my choice.
+Currently, I'm focused on finding ways of making programming more accessible to a broader audience.

 Here are some other things about me that you might want to know: